bhoomikamehtastartbit/bhoomikamehtastartbit/README.md

 Over the years, I’ve:

-Designed and implemented complex multi-role applications for logistics and enterprise operations Led feature development from concept to deployment while ensuring scalability and performance Worked with modern stacks like Next.js, TypeScript, Tailwind CSS, GraphQL, and Material UI Collaborated cross-functionally to align technical solutions with real business needs Contributed to architecture decisions and mentored developers to improve delivery standards
+Designed and implemented complex multi-role applications for logistics and enterprise operations<br/>
+Led feature development from concept to deployment while ensuring scalability and performance<br/>
+Worked with modern stacks like Next.js, TypeScript, Tailwind CSS, GraphQL, and Material UI<br/>
+Collaborated cross-functionally to align technical solutions with real business needs<br/>
+Contributed to architecture decisions and mentored developers to improve delivery standards<br/>

 🧩 What I value:

-Clean, reusable, and testable code
+Clean, reusable, and testable code<br/>
-Efficient problem-solving with a focus on real-world impact Staying agile and adaptable in fast-paced environments Bridging the gap between technical capabilities and business goals
+Efficient problem-solving with a focus on real-world impact<br/>
+Staying agile and adaptable in fast-paced environments<br/>
+Bridging the gap between technical capabilities and business goals<br/>

 ## 🌐 Socials: